 *Color-flow Duplex Exam – This is used to evaluate the anatomy of the affected veins.
 It determines the direction of blood flow, openings and blockages.
 This procedure is also important in the process of vein mapping (needed for skin deep problems).

 *Bi-directional Doppler Exam – This is an ultrasound exam used to determine the speed of blood flow and whether it pauses during normal breathing.
-It also identifies whether the veins are working properly.
+It also seeks to identify whether the veins are working properly.

 *Photoplethysmography – Phew!
-Don’t let this complicated medical term intimidate you.
-Photoplethysmography is basically a diagnostic procedure that is used to determine the efficiency of your calf muscle pump.
+Don’t let this complicated medical word intimidate you.
+Photoplethysmography is basically a diagnostic procedure that determines the efficiency of your calf muscle pump.

-*Pressure Calf Exam – In performing this exam, you’ll be asked to lie facing upwards with your legs raised above your chest.
+*Pressure Calf Exam – In performing this exam, you’ll be asked to lie facing upwards with legs lifted higher than your chest.
 This diagnostic procedure identifies vessel blockages.

-After establishing the specific nature of your problem, the doctor can then recommend the right treatment for you.
-Here are several available options:
+After establishing the specific nature of your problem, the doctor can then recommend the best treatment plan for you.
+There are several available options:

-This treatment involves the doctor injecting a saline solution into the affected veins.
-The solution results in damage to the affected vessel walls, causing them to swell and seal shut.
+Sclerotherapy involves the doctor injecting a saline solution into the affected veins.
+The solution then damages the affected vessel walls, causing them to swell and seal shut.
 Eventually the scar tissue will fade.
-The sclerotherapy procedure takes approximately thirty minutes, and has only mild side-effects.
-Although the injection may be a bit painful, the stinging sensation is usually gone within a few minutes.
+The sclerotherapy procedure takes about thirty minutes, and has only mild side-effects.
+And although the injection may be a bit painful, the stinging sensation is usually gone within a few minutes.

 Laser and Intense Pulsed Light

-This treatment employs the use of a specialized device that focuses laser energy to the damaged tissue.
-The whole procedure only takes twenty minutes, and has minimal side-effects.
+This treatment option employs the use of a specialized device that focuses laser energy to the damaged tissue.
+The whole procedure will just take 20 minutes, and has minimal side-effects.

-*Horse Chestnut Seed – Studies show that this seed improves blood circulation in the legs thus strengthening the veins and capillaries.
+*Horse Chestnut Seed – Studies show that this seed helps to improve blood circulation in the legs thus strengthening the veins and capillaries.